- Are Your White Washcloths Really Still White?Posted 1 day ago

 - Close the top of the paper bag and roll it down to keep it from opening back up.

 - Keep rolling the paper bag down until you reach the bananas.
+You can staple it closed if it has a hard time staying shut.

 The goal here is to make sure that there is as little empty space inside the paper bag as possible.
 You can put more than one bunch of bananas in the bag at the same time.
 In fact, this will even speed up the ripening process.